Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Made switches disable the controls for each form as necessary in the flavors page.
 - Added some flavor file generation parts, this will take a little while.

+## 20180519

+- Finished Sass variable generation for `core` module in flavors page.
+- Finished Sass variable generation for `icon` module in flavors page.
+- Finished Sass variable generation for `utility` module in flavors page.